clairiel/Making_Movies_For_Archivists/Getting-Started.md

     + Release the Cmmd key...
     + To switch back to the last program that was active, simply press Cmmd+Tab
 + If experiencing technical difficulties, please raise your hand.
-+ A note on film creation and editing.
++ A note on film creation and editing
+   + How many folks have experience with filming and editing film?